kreetanshu/kubernetes-multipods-app/README.md

 ## Application Details

-1. The demo application backend is using nodeJS backend and frontend is using ReactJS.
-This a just demo application with more emphasis is laid on kubernetes and API communication.
+1. The demo application backend is using Node.js backend and frontend is using ReactJS.
+This just a demo application with more emphasis laid on kubernetes and API communication.
 Components like users, tasks, authentication and frontend application are small dummy components just to show the API's communication within k8s landscape.

-2. This project contains dockerfile which explains how a nodeJS/ReactJS application are containerized using Docker.
+2. This project contains dockerfiles which explains how a Node.js/React applications are containerized using Docker.
 The docker images are available in my public docker repository [Kreetanshu](https://hub.docker.com/repositories/kreetanshu)
 3. The Kubernetes service and deployment files are stored in this [project](/kubernetes/).
 4. No data persistence: Database is not used here,neither Kubernetes persistent volume are created.
 Hence data is stored only as long as pods are alive.
 5. This project explains the networking concept and communication flow between different components of application.
-How pod-to-pod/service-to-service or service-to-external-cleints communication is achieved.
+How pod-to-pod/service-to-service or service-to-external-clients communication is achieved.

 ## Kubernetes networks and communication